chirpstack/chirpstack-ansible-playbook/README.md

 ## Vagrant (local environment using VirtualBox)

-The included `Vagrantfile` will setup an Ubuntu Xenial (16.04) virtual machine with the latest LoRa Server components installed.
+The included `Vagrantfile` will setup a Debian Stretch (9.x) virtual machine with the latest LoRa Server components installed.
 It will also forward the following ports to your host system: